sarianfa/nexusSnmpODL/README.md

 Use case
 ============

-The actual ODL controller (version Hellium) needs to be downloaded from the ODL webpage and extracted (currently there seem to be some bug in the system that evey time something changes in the snmp plugin the controller tar.gz file needs to be extracted again)
+The actual ODL controller (version Heluim) needs to be downloaded from the ODL webpage and extracted (currently there seem to be some bug in the system that evey time something changes in the snmp plugin the controller tar.gz file needs to be extracted again)